 - IBM 3081

-- IBM System 36
+- · IBM System 36

-- Telex terminals
+- · Telex terminals

 - Telex printers

 - IBM PC's

 - d.
-Annual operating costs: \$1,940,600.
+Annual operating costs: \$1,940,600

-Obstruction Evaluation, and Airport Airspace Analysis (OE/AAA)
+- 6. Obstruction Evaluation and Airport Airspace Analysis (OE/AAA)

 - a.
 Project designation: 190407

 - b.
 Description

-- This system, another database oriented system, enables the storage, retrieval and updating of the myriad amounts of data pertaining to airports and airspace facilities throughout the United States.
+- This system, another data base oriented system, enables the storage, retrieval, and updating of the myriad amounts of data pertaining to airports and airspace facilities throughout the United States.
 The system is capable of storing data used by the four divisions of the ATC:

-- .
-Air Traffic
+- Air Traffic

-- .
-Airway Facilities
+- Airway Facilities

 - Flight Standards

-- .
-Airports
+- Airports

 - The system has formed a cornerstone in the overall complex of ATC information systems.
-It will be linked into many of those additional ATC systems which are under development.
+It will be linked with many of those additional ATC systems which are under development.
 The system will be used for flight standards inspections, certification and surveillance services, as well as airport development and certification activities.

 - c.
 Hardware

 - Data General MV/8000

-- Data General DT mod 30
+- · Data General DT mod 30

 - d.
 Annual operating costs: \$506,500

-- Management Information
+- 7. Management Information

 - a.
 Project Designation: 090413

 - b.
 Description

-- This is a classical management information system, containing detailed and summary information, pertaining to specific aspects of the ATC function. - The system is primarily oriented toward providing improved summaries of aircraft program costs and accomplishments.
+- This is a classical management information system, containing detailed and summary information pertaining to specific aspects of the ATC function.

+- The system is primarily oriented toward providing improved summaries of aircraft program costs and accomplishments.

+- c.
+Hardware

 - IBM 3081

-- IBM System 36
+- · IBM System 36

 - Telex Terminals [42]

 - IBM PC's [35(+)]

-- Telex Printers [40]
+- · Telex Printers [40]

 - d.
 Annual Operating Costs: \$116,700

 - 8. Air Traffic Count System

 - a.
 Project designation: 120409

 - b.
 Description

-- This system is, in effect, a database centered, management information system.
+- This system is, in effect, a data base centered, management information system

-- The system is designed to provide statistical information for air traffic management.
+- The system is designed to provide statistical information for air traffic management

 - c.
 Hardware

-- Data General MR/8000
+- Data General MV/8000

 - d.
 Annual operating costs: \$23,500